 \subsection{Theoretical Framework}

-In order to describe the time-evolution of the NV system under a DD sequence, we use a Hamiltonian model~\cite{NV_hamiltonian1, NV_hamiltonian2, NV_hamiltonian3} for the electron spin operator $\hat{\bold{S}}$ and the $^{15}$N nuclear spin $\hat{\bold{I}}$.
-Taking the $z$-axis aligned with the NV crystal axis, it can be written as
+In order to describe the time-evolution of the NV system under a DD sequence, we use a Hamiltonian model~\cite{NV_hamiltonian1, NV_hamiltonian2, NV_hamiltonian3} for the electron spin operator $\hat{\mathbf{S}}$ and the $^{15}$N nuclear spin $\hat{\mathbf{I}}$.
+Taking the $z$-axis aligned with the NV crystal axis in the principal axis system (PAS), it can be written as

-The first term represents a zero-field splitting due to the dipolar coupling between the two electrons forming the electronic spin, with $D=2.87$~GHz.
-The second and third terms are the Zeeman interactions with the external field $\bold{B}_0 $, where the gyromagnetic ratios of the two spins are $\gamma^e=-28.025$~GHz/T and $\gamma^n = -4.316$~MHz/T. At magnetic fields below $|\bold{B}_0|<102.4$~mT, the zero-field interaction is dominant over the electron Zeeman term and the lowest energy state corresponds to the $m_S=0$ level.
-The last three terms correspond to the hyperfine interaction between the two spins, with $A_{xx}=A_{yy}=3.65$~MHz and $A_{zz}=3.03$~MHz~\cite{Newton09}, which in the principal axis system (PAS) aligned with the NV crystal axis corresponds to a diagonal coupling tensor $\bold{A}$.
+The first term represents a zero-field splitting due to the dipolar coupling between the two electrons forming the electron spin, with $D=2.87$~GHz.
+The second and third terms are the Zeeman interactions with the external field $\mathbf{B}_0 $, where the gyromagnetic ratios of the two spins are $\gamma^e=-28.025$~GHz/T and $\gamma^n = -4.316$~MHz/T. At magnetic fields below $|\mathbf{B}_0|<102.4$~mT, the $D$ term is dominant over the electron Zeeman one and the lowest energy state corresponds to the $m_S=0$ level.
+The fourth term corresponds to the hyperfine interaction between the two spins, which in the PAS frame is represented by a diagonal coupling tensor $\mathbf{A}$ with $A_{xx}=A_{yy}=3.65$~MHz and $A_{zz}=3.03$~MHz~\cite{Newton09}.

-In most applications, the external field is assumed to be parallel to the quantization axis $\bold{B}_0 \parallel z $, resulting in Zeeman interactions in the form of $-\gamma^e B_0 \hat{S}_z$ and $-\gamma^n B_0 \hat{I}_z$.
-However, as recently shown~\cite{ambiguous_resonances}, a small misalignment of $\bold{B}_0$ with the NV-axis can lead to a detection of the $^{15}$N nuclear spin precession by the electronic spin in DD sequences.
-Assuming a small misalignment angle of $\theta_0$ and adopting a reference frame in which $\phi_0=0$, the Zeeman terms become